 For complaints involving allegations of Title IX Sexual Harassment, a Title IX Coordinator will send the investigation report to each party and each party's advisor in electronic format or hard copy at least ten (10) days prior to the live hearing.
 The parties will have a five (5) calendar day period to review the investigation report and prepare a written response to the report (the "Written Response Statement").
 Each party's Written Response Statement may not exceed 2,000 words in length.
 The Written Response Statement must be submitted to a Title IX Coordinator within the five (5) calendar day period described above.
 The Written Response Statement may be used as an opportunity to clarify points in the investigation report, identify information previously given to the investigator that is not included in the investigation report which the party believes should have been included, or raise other concerns regarding the evidence.
-While the parties may be assisted by their advisors in preparation of the Written Response Statement, and may not be used to submit the statements of others on the party's own statement, and may not be used to submit the statements of others on the party's behalf.
+While the parties may be assisted by their advisors in preparation of the Written Response Statement, the Written Response Statement must be submitted by the party, must be the party's own statement, and may not be used to submit the statements of others on the party's behalf.
 The parties may not address each other in the Written Response Statement.